Tundunmodile/thecakeshop-customer-database/README.md

 It is used to collect, store and retrieve customer and order information.
 Based on the queries and stored procedures provided, the database can:
 - provide a list of pending orders, filled orders and all orders.
-- add orders and customer.
+- read orders and determine if they are pending or fulfilled.
 - update the status of an order
-- remove an existing order.
+- remove a customer's address
+- create a new employee in the database

 ## Features
 - Maintain customer and order information